 Capital gains from the sale of shares are taxed at 34.5%.
 Capital gains from the sale of real estate are taxed at 34.5%, though principal residences are tax exempt.
 For non-residents, only capital gains sourced from France are taxable at the same progressive rates.
 There are several additional rules and holding period regulations on sales of real estate and capital gains and it is best to contact a local tax expert for proper planning and filings.

 France enacted a law that entitles all those who have been non-residents in France for the five previous years to exclude their non-French assets from wealth tax for the first five years of their residence in France.
 After that, the tax is payable if you have total worldwide net assets in excess of €1,300,000 – a threshold that is linked to inflation.
 Few people in France are paying this tax, but it has certainly caused a stir amongst the residents!

 There are very specific rules surrounding inheritance and gift taxes, and they vary greatly based on who is receiving them.
 More comprehensive information on this subject has been published by French-property.com.

-As of January 1st, 2019, for French resident taxpayers, income taxes will be paid on a pay-as-you-earn (PAYE) basis.
-The scope of income subject to the new withholding tax system is very wide and covers most categories: employment income, pensions, self-employment income, rental income, amongst others.
+As of January 1, 2019, for French resident taxpayers, income taxes are paid on a pay-as-you-earn (PAYE) basis.
+The scope of income subject to the new withholding tax system is very wide and covers most categories: employment income, pensions, self-employment income, and rental income, among others.

 Further, a recent court case decided that many Americans in France are owed refunds due to an incorrect reading of the tax treaty.
 To find out if you qualify for a refund, watch our free, on-demand webinar.